musa-509-fall-2021/assignment-02-postgis-analytics/README.md

       trip_length double precision  -- Length of the trip in meters )
   ```
+**Answer**
+trip_headsign			trip_length
+69th Street Transportation Ctr	4858635.933364232
+Frankford Transportation Center	4389701.855966304

 5. Rate neighborhoods by their bus stop accessibility for wheelchairs.
 Use Azavea's neighborhood dataset from OpenDataPhilly along with an appropriate dataset from the Septa GTFS bus feed.
 Use the [GTFS documentation](https://gtfs.org/reference/static/) for help.
 Use some creativity in the metric you devise in rating neighborhoods.
 Describe your accessibility metric:

   **Description:**
+  First, I define that any stops intersecting neighborhoods' 500m buffer will be considered as amenities to that neighborhood.
+Then rate accessibility by the wheelchair-friendly stop percentage, which is the amount of stops with wheelchair boarding in that neighborhood devided by the amount of all stops contributing to that neighborhood.
+When the the first metric, wheelchair-friendly stop percentage, is the same, I will apply the amount of stops with wheelchair boarding in that neighborhood as the second metric.

 6. What are the _top five_ neighborhoods according to your accessibility metric?
+**Answer**

 7. What are the _bottom five_ neighborhoods according to your accessibility metric?